All athletes must wear at minimum a hockey helmet and skates during competition. Extra gear will not be provided for participants.

 Less prelim shots may lead to faster flow of contestants, but more tiebreaker shootouts.

-All challengers will be judged using the official Knights of Columbus Hockey Challenge entry form/score sheet provided below.
+All challengers will be judged using the downloadable entry form/score sheet provided.
 Score sheets must be filled, signed and handed to the event judge the moment of competition.

-All finalist entry form/score sheets must be provided to local Knights of Columbus officials for submission or by an official registrant of the association.
+All finalist entry form/score sheets must be provided prior to the championship event.

 Each challenge event is to confirm a clear Finalist and Runner-Up for advancing contests.